gentechwlu/workshops/Workshop - 1/Sample Questions/README.md

     $python3 -m unittest tests

 ## Testing manually
-You can also test each file by creating a python file:
+You can also test each file/implementation by creating a python file:
 ```python3
 # Example using longestSequence
 from Questions.longest_sequence import longestSequence